Waste Management Stock Is Estimated To Be Modestly Overvalued

 Link: These companies may deliever higher future returns at reduced risk.

-It is always important to check the financial strength of a company before buying its stock.
-Investing in companies with poor financial strength have a higher risk of permanent loss.
-Looking at the cash-to-debt ratio and interest coverage is a great way to understand the financial strength of a company.
+Investing in companies with poor financial strength has a higher risk of permanent loss of capital.
+Thus, it is important to carefully review the financial strength of a company before deciding whether to buy its stock.
+Looking at the cash-to-debt ratio and interest coverage is a great starting point for understanding the financial strength of a company.
 Waste Management has a cash-to-debt ratio of 0.04, which is in the bottom 10% of the companies in Waste Management industry.
-The overall financial strength of Waste Management is 4 out of 10, which indicates that the financial strength of Waste Management is poor.
+GuruFocus ranks the overall financial strength of Waste Management at 4 out of 10, which indicates that the financial strength of Waste Management is poor.
 This is the debt and cash of Waste Management over the past years:

-It is less risky to invest in profitable companies, especially those with consistent profitability over long term.
-A company with high profit margins is usually a safer investment than those with low profit margins.
+Companies that have been consistently profitable over the long term offer less risk for investors who may want to purchase shares.
+Higher profit margins usually dictate a better investment compared to a company with lower profit margins.
 Waste Management has been profitable 10 over the past 10 years.
 Over the past twelve months, the company had a revenue of $15.2 billion and earnings of $3.52 a share.
-Its operating margin is 16.28%, which ranks better than 72% of the companies in Waste Management industry.
+Its operating margin is 16.28%, which ranks better than 73% of the companies in Waste Management industry.
 Overall, the profitability of Waste Management is ranked 7 out of 10, which indicates fair profitability.
 This is the revenue and net income of Waste Management over the past years:

-Growth is probably one of the most important factors in the valuation of a company.
-GuruFocus' research has found that growth is closely correlated with the long-term performance of a company's stock.
-If a company's business is growing, the company usually creates value for its shareholders, especially if the growth is profitable.
-Likewise, if a company's revenue and earnings are declining, the value of the company will decrease.
-Waste Management's 3-year average revenue growth rate is in the middle range of the companies in Waste Management industry%.
-Waste Management's 3-year average EBITDA growth rate is 1.8%, which ranks worse than 66% of the companies in Waste Management industry.
+One of the most important factors in the valuation of a company is growth.
+Long-term stock performance is closely correlated with growth according to GuruFocus research.
+Companies that grow faster create more value for shareholders, especially if that growth is profitable.
+The average annual revenue growth of Waste Management is 3%, which ranks in the middle range of the companies in Waste Management industry.
+The 3-year average EBITDA growth is 1.8%, which ranks worse than 66% of the companies in Waste Management industry.